-In general, an important aspect of a privacy notion is composability, accountability, and interpretability.
-Apart from sharp bounds, the moments accountant is attractive because it operates within the classic notion of $(\varepsilon, \delta)$-DP.
-Some of the alternative notions of DP, such as~\cite{mironov2017renyi,bun2018composable}, also provide tight composition theorems, along with some other advantages, but to the best of our knowledge, they are not broadly used in practice compared to traditional DP (although there are some examples~\cite{geumlek2017renyi}).
-One of the possible reasons for that is interpretability: parameters of $(\alpha, \varepsilon)$-RDP or $(\mu, \tau)$-CDP are hard to interpret.
-While it may be difficult to quantify the actual guarantee provided by specific values of $\varepsilon$, $\delta$ of the traditional DP, it is still advantageous that they have a clearer probabilistic interpretation.

-Our privacy notion can be related to some of the past work on DP relaxations.
-In Section~\ref{sec:relation_to_ma_rdp}, we discuss its connection to RDP~\cite{mironov2017renyi} and the moments accountant~\cite{abadi2016deep}.
-Similarly, there is a link to concentrated DP definitions.

 A number of previous relaxations considered a similar idea of limiting the scope of protected data or using the data generating distribution, either through imposing a set of data evolution scenarios~\cite{kifer2014pufferfish}, policies~\cite{he2014blowfish}, distributions~\cite{blum2013learning,bhaskar2011noiseless}, or families of distributions~\cite{bassily2013coupled,bassily2016typical}.
 Some of these definitions (e.g.~\cite{blum2013learning}) may require more noise, because they are stronger than DP in the sense that datasets can differ in more than one data point.